japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

   executorId: String): Boolean
 ----

-Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.adoc#VerifyIfInstanceActive, VerifyIfInstanceActive>> synchronous message with the given <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>> and `executorId`, and waits for a `true` / `false` response
+Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.md#VerifyIfInstanceActive, VerifyIfInstanceActive>> synchronous message with the given <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>> and `executorId`, and waits for a `true` / `false` response

-Used exclusively when `StateStore` helper object is requested for <<spark-sql-streaming-StateStore.adoc#verifyIfStoreInstanceActive, verifyIfStoreInstanceActive>> (when requested to <<spark-sql-streaming-StateStore.adoc#doMaintenance, doMaintenance>> from a running <<spark-sql-streaming-StateStore.adoc#MaintenanceTask, MaintenanceTask daemon thread>>)
+Used exclusively when `StateStore` helper object is requested for <<spark-sql-streaming-StateStore.md#verifyIfStoreInstanceActive, verifyIfStoreInstanceActive>> (when requested to <<spark-sql-streaming-StateStore.md#doMaintenance, doMaintenance>> from a running <<spark-sql-streaming-StateStore.md#MaintenanceTask, MaintenanceTask daemon thread>>)

 |===